tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 - [ ] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name:
   - Components depending on the feature gate:
-- [ ] Other
+- [X] Other
-  - Describe the mechanism:
+  - Describe the mechanism: A new `kubectl top persistentvolumeclaims` and `kubectl top pvc` subcommands are added and the description would mark them as experimental in the inital release.
   - Will enabling / disabling the feature require downtime of the control plane?
+No, this is completely a client-side feature.
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+No, this is completely a client-side feature.

 ###### Does enabling the feature change any default behavior?

+No.
 <!--
 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.